Thev2Andy/PowerLog/README.md

 ___

 ## Writing a custom sink.
-1. This section is a bit bigger, beware, but in this section we'll be implementing an extremely basic console sink. (with no colors and no verbosity)
+1. This section is a bit bigger, beware, but in this section we'll be implementing an extremely basic console sink. (with no colors)
 2. In order to make a sink, you first have to implement the `ISink` interface.
 3. Here's the 3 most important parts of the `ISink` interface:
 ```cs